 Becoming Groups serve as a place for our church body to gather outside of our Sunday and Tuesday services to seek the Lord–deepening our walk–and to connect deeply with one another.

 All of our groups gather to discuss the content of the previous Sunday’s sermon.
-During this season, some of our groups are meeting in person, some online, and some a combination of both.
+During this season, our group sessions will be held online.

 We have several types of groups available, including: